infokin/tsconfig/README.md

 }
 ```

+## Additional information

+For more information on the TypeScript configuration see: [TSConfig Reference](https://www.typescriptlang.org/tsconfig)

+For more information on the Angular specific configuration see: [Template type checking](https://angular.io/guide/template-typecheck) and [Angular compiler options](https://angular.io/guide/angular-compiler-options)

 ## Bugs & Issues
 Something is not working as intended?
 Please report bugs or issues on the [corresponding GitHub page](https://github.com/infokin/tsconfig/issues).